Running WRF¶

 spp=1,1

-Parameter perturbations to a single physics package can be achieved by setting spp_conv=1, spp_pbl=1, or spp_lsm=1.
+To perturb a single physics package’s parameterization, set spp_conv=1, spp_pbl=1, or spp_lsm=1.
 For implementation details see Jankov et al..

 The perturbation field is saved in the history files (wrfout*) as: